Sabaudian/ECG_MMF_Project/README.md

 If you do not want to use the **Communication Toolbox** with the '*awgn*' (Add White Gaussian Noise) function, instead you can adopt the '*GenNoise*' function to generate noise.

 ## DOCUMENTATION ##
-The two pdf file are the paper used to elaborate the project.
+The two pdf file are the papers used to elaborate the project.